qrzn23/min/wip/confessions/content.md

 Fuller and I had clearly understood the imminence of the world catastrophe.
 We did not exactly know where civilization would begin to crack, or when; we were content to leave such speculations to the Prophet Baxter, the Rev. Booth Clibborn and such small deer.
 But we saw the New Zealander sitting on the ruined arch of London Bridge quite clearly.

 We could also see the Professor of Archaeology in the University of Lhasa excavating the ruins of the British Museum.
 He discovered a vast number of volumes of our period purporting to deal with the occult sciences, but there were few indeed of these which had not crumbled into dust.
 Of those that remained, the vast majority were evidently frivolous.
-He rejoiced exceedingly to discover one series of volumes, the dignity of whose appearance, the permanence of whose paper, the excellence of whose printing, and the evident care which had been bestowed on their production, showed him at first sight that the people responsible for their production had been at infinite pains to make these volumes testify against the tyranny of time.[1]
+He rejoiced exceedingly to discover one series of volumes, the dignity of whose appearance, the permanence of whose paper, the excellence of whose printing, and the evident care which had been bestowed on their production, showed him at first sight that the people responsible for their production had been at infinite pains to make these volumes testify against the tyranny of time.^[WEH Note: Here Crowley refers to the preferred manner of his publication.
+Yet he never understood the nature of binding, and looked to hand-made papers that yellow and mold in the damp.
+He sought fine leather for the covers, but the stitchings were of linen and the glue such as to fail with age.
+The first edition of “The Equinox” tends to fall apart at the touch!]
 He had them taken to his camp with the greatest care.
 Although he could not read a word of the letterpress, the illustrations were in the universal language, which he could read at sight.
 The first standard work of reference — the key to the wisdom of the buried past.

 With this vision before us, we determined on making our record of the highest attainments of human spirits of our generation as worthy as possible of its subject.
 It annoyed us that we could not engrave our knowledge on ten thousand slabs like those at Mandalay, but we determined to do our best.
 We decided on a fount of type, a size of page and a quality of paper which could not fail to impress the professors of posterity, and we determined that our prose should be so simple, so dignified and so sublime that it would stand out from the slipshod journalism of the period as the Alhambra above the hovels of the vermin that surround it.
 The scheme required capital, and though I was already somewhat embarrassed by the habit of buying a black egg without haggling, I did not hesitate to put my hand in my pocket.